bhk/build/demo.md

 the input files, output files, and implied dependencies.
 It refers to a property named `flags` for command-line options that address other concerns.

-We can now see how the earlier command that set `CC(hello.c).flags=-Os` defined an instance-specific property, so it only affected the command line for one object file, and the command that set `CC.flags` provided a definition inherited by both `CC` instances.
+We can now see how the earlier command that set `CC(hello.c).objFlags=-Os` defined an instance-specific property, so it only affected the command line for one object file, whereas the command that set `CC.objFlags` provided a definition inherited by both `CC` instances.

 ### User Classes